xsuite/xsuite/docs/installation.rst

     pip install xsuite

 This installation allows using Xsuite on CPU.
+In order to perform tracking on CPU, a C compiler needs to be installed on the system: when using conda, this is provided by the ``compilers`` package (``conda install compilers``).
 To use Xsuite on GPU, with the cupy and/or pyopencl you need to install the corresponding packages, as described in the :ref:`dedicated section<gpuinst>`.

 After the installation, you can choose to precompile some often-used kernels, in order to reduce the waiting time spent on running the simulations later on.
-This can be accomplished simply by running the following command (this requires Cython, ``pip install cython``):
+This can be accomplished simply by running the following command:

 .. code-block:: bash